julython/julython.org/README.rst

 Goals
 -----

-Since it is very hard to quantify code, so we have come up with a simple metric to decide the 'winners' of the competition.
+Since it is very hard to quantify code we have come up with a simple metric to decide the 'winners' of the competition.
 The goal is to commit at least once a day for the entire month.
 If you are working on the next twitter or instigram you don't have to give your